 The publishing company also handles the “paperwork” associated with the composition, including registering the copyrights in the songs, indexing the track with the appropriate performing rights organization (PRO), as well as accounting and distributing the collected funds.
 A publisher may also “shop” a songwriter’s tracks in order to obtain licensable placements for its signed talent.
 An individual responsible for this task is sometimes referred to as a “song plugger.”

 + Learn more on Soundfly: Here’s a video that we made with DIY music biz guru Ari Herstand further explaining songwriter royalties.
 It’s taken from our free course, How to Get All the Royalties You Never Knew Existed.
-Sign up for free access to the full course content.
+Sign up for free access to the course.

 Finally, synchronization income, referred to as “sync” monies, are subject to the same publishing deal.
 This income is paid when a composition is displayed with a visual image, such as in a motion picture, in a television program, in a music video, or in a video game.
 There is income here that may also be collected by the owner’s respective PRO.